zcash/zcash/src/snark/README.md

        This is easily adapted to any other Random Access Machine that satisfies a simple load-store interface.
     3. A scalable for TinyRAM using Proof-Carrying Data, as explained in \[BCTV14b]
-    4. Zero-knowldge cluster MapReduce, as explained in \[CTV15].
+    4. Zero-knowledge cluster MapReduce, as explained in \[CTV15].

 The zkSNARK construction implemented by libsnark follows, extends, and optimizes the approach described in \[BCTV14], itself an extension of